trinodb/trino.io/development/roles.md

 * Point out deviations from the code conventions and style guidelines.
 * Ask for help reviewing areas you don't understand.

-## Maintainer
+## Maintainers

-In Trino, maintainer is an active job.
-A maintainer is responsible for checking in code only after ensuring it has been reviewed thoroughly and aligns with the Trino vision and guidelines.
+In Trino, maintainer is an active role.
+A maintainer is responsible for merging code only after ensuring it has been reviewed thoroughly and aligns with the Trino vision and guidelines.
 In addition to merging code, a maintainer actively participates in discussions and reviews.
 Being a maintainer does not grant additional rights in the project to make changes, set direction, or anything